Key Takeaways

 How do I calculate my exact age in days?+

 Count the number of days from your birth date to today, including all leap years.
 Each regular year has 365 days; leap years (divisible by 4, except century years not divisible by 400) have 366 days.
-Our age calculator handles this automatically.
+Our age calculator handles this automatically and also shows your age in hours and minutes.
+A 35-year-old is approximately 12,784 days old, with 8–9 leap years in that span.

 What is the correct way to calculate age across a new year?+